grongier/child/README.md

 # CHILD: The Channel-Hillslope Integrated Landscape Development

-This fork of [CHILD](https://github.com/childmodel/child) was used in the work of Rongier & Peeters ([10.1029/2021WR030963](https://doi.org/10.1029/2021WR030963)) and includes some modifications to avoid crashes when using the stream meander module.
+This fork of [CHILD](https://github.com/childmodel/child) was used in the work of Rongier & Peeters ([10.1029/2021WR030963](https://doi.org/10.1029/2021WR030963)) and includes some modifications to limit crashes when using the stream meander module.
 It has a simplified organization and files that were unnecessary for this specific project have been removed, including the post-processing files.
 Post-processing was instead done using the Python package [pyrunchild](https://github.com/grongier/pyrunchild).

 ## Installation